WBNR: Early years

 It was not until 1987 that WBNR was licensed for 480 watts night time operation with a DA2 antenna pattern.
-For many years it was owned by brothers Robert and Alford Lessner, who were involved in the popular TV show "Candid Camera."
+For many years it was owned by brothers Robert and Alford Lessner, who were involved in the popular TV show Candid Camera.
 The station served the community with a full service, middle of the road (MOR) music format, local news and sports.
 It was heavily involved with Beacon community events and was the flagship station for Army Black Knights football.

 Changes in ownership

-In 1970, Lance Broadcasting, then owners of WBNR, acquired WSPK 104.7 FM from Poughkeepsie–based Olympian Broadcasting.
-Olympian was also the owner of WKIP 1450 AM, along with the mountain top transmitter site on North Mount Beacon.
+In 1970, Lance Broadcasting, then owners of WBNR, acquired WSPK (104.7 FM) from Poughkeepsie–based Olympian Broadcasting.
+Olympian was also the owner of WKIP (1450 AM), along with the mountain top transmitter site on North Mount Beacon.

 In the 1980s and 1990s, radio listeners increasingly tuned to FM stations for music.
 That hurt the ratings on WBNR.
 In 1994, WBNR and WSPK were sold to Enterprise Media of Binghamton, New York.
 Both stations were subsequently sold to Pamal Broadcasting in October 1997.
 The studios moved from their original 1959 location at 475 South Avenue in Beacon to the newly reconstructed "Broadcast Center" at 715 Fishkill Avenue (NY Route 52), in Fishkill, New York.

-Classic Country, Classic Hits and Conservative Talk
+Classic country, classic hits and conservative talk

-On Monday, March 24, 2014, WBNR and WLNA switched to "Real Country," a national music format.
-The stations began playing classic country hits of the 1960s, 70s, 80s and 90s.
+On Monday, March 24, 2014, WBNR and WLNA switched to "Real Country", a national music format.
+The stations began playing classic country hits of the 1960s, 1970s, 1980s and 1990s.
 On December 3, 2019, WBNR began simulcasting on translator station W243EM at 96.5 FM.
 That gave listeners in and around Beacon the option of tuning in WBNR on the FM dial.

-On March 15, 2021, WBNR changed from classic country to a simulcast of co-owned classic hits station 92.9 WBPM in Suagerties.
+On March 15, 2021, WBNR changed from classic country to a simulcast of co-owned classic hits station WBPM in Suagerties.

 On October 14, 2024, WBNR ended its simulcast of WBPM.
-It switched to a conservative talk format, simulcast with WGHQ 920 AM in Kingston and WLNA 1420 AM in Peekskill.
+It switched to a conservative talk format, simulcast with WGHQ in Kingston and WLNA in Peekskill.
 The stations began airing talk hosts from Westwood One and were branded as "The Beacon".
 They became network affiliates of ABC News Radio.